This document defines the binary format for the AST defined in the

 nameassoc ::= idx:<u32> name:<name>

-is the same as for core wasm.
-A particular sort
+where namemap is the same as for core wasm.
+A particular sort should only

 named once.